 Dryden's role in the ESMD with the Constellation program was highlighted at a recent NASA Headquarters meeting, Petersen said.
 The Abort Flight Test effort is managed at Dryden under the leadership of the Project Orion Flight Test Office at Johnson Space Center, Houston.

-"We're doing our part to help Exploration and the Constellation program, and we hope they're planning more work like this in the years to come," he said.
+The Orion Abort Flight Test crew module undergoes moment-of-inertia testing in Dryden's Flight Loads Lab.
+Work on the Constellation program will be part of a busy 2009 at the center.
+(NASA Photo by CTony Landis) "We're doing our part to help Exploration and the Constellation program, and we hope they're planning more work like this in the years to come," he said.

 Petersen also mentioned Dryden's support of Endeavour's Nov.
 30 landing at Edwards Air Force Base, support of the efforts to return the crew to Houston and the orbiter to Florida and the departure of the shuttle Dec.
 10.